AmrEmad1/Comprehensive_Sales_Analysis_Looker_Studio/README.md

 This dashboard is ideal for executives and stakeholders seeking a concise snapshot of sales performance.

-# Looker Studio Dashboard: Sales & Regional Performance
+# Sales & Regional Performance

-This Looker Studio dashboard focuses on analyzing sales performance with a regional lens, providing insights into regional contributions and trends.

 ## Overview